5 Simple Steps to Learn Mindfulness That Really Work

 If you’re having difficulty identifying any feelings, it’s okay!
 Do not put pressure on yourself.
 Coming up with a word is less important than simply going through the process of trying to focus your attention and feel your feelings.

-If I went to a Mindfulness Training today, I would view it very differently than I did in the year 2000.
+If I went to a Mindfulness Training today, I would view it very differently than I did all those years ago.
 I would see it as a remarkable opportunity to learn more about an amazing, cutting-edge approach to improving mental health in this world.